tamarshnirer/prometheus-alertmanager/README.md

 sudo apt install docker
 sudo apt install docker-compose
 ```
 - Run the docker-compose image.
-It should download the base images, build and run the containers.
+It should download the base images, build them and run the containers in a bridge network mode.
 ```bash
 docker-compose up --build -d
 ```
-- You can see the Prometheus and Alertmanager UI in the following URLs: </br>
+- You can see the Prometheus and Alertmanager UI in the following URLs accordingly: </br>
   http://localhost:9090/ </br>
   http://localhost:9093/